ovr/phpsa/docs/05_Analyzers.md

 Checks for casts that try to cast a type to itself.

+#### CheckLNumberKind

+Using octal, hexadecimal or binary integers is discouraged.

 #### CompareWithArray

 Checks for `{type array} > 1` and similar and suggests use of `count()`.